 Regardless of the above situation(s) a family finds themselves in, a child’s meth addiction can take a significant emotional toll on every family member.
 Addiction can make parents feel fundamentally inadequate in regard to parenting techniques, and every family member can develop depressive disorders or feelings of excessive anxiety.

-How Meth Affects Families When a Parent is Addicted to Meth
+How Meth Addiction Affects Families When a Parent is Using

 When a parent is addicted to meth, children of all ages are often the recipients of selfish, neglectful, dangerous parenting.
 When a parent is absent or makes incredibly harmful decisions, children suffer the most without any warning or means to make their situation better.
 A child can endure trauma and/or develop life-long mental and emotional issues because of: